Cuba

 Our actions

-Cuba is prone to natural disasters, especially during the hurricane season, which runs from May to November each year.
+Cuba is highly prone to natural disasters, especially during the hurricane season, which runs from May to November each year.
 To help populations prepare, HI works with local authorities and civil society actors on disaster risk reduction and developing resilience strategies.
 The program supports local partners to develop their knowledge of risks and their preparedness and prevention capacities, ensuring that people with disabilities are taken into account in the responses provided.

 HI’s program is also implementing a project to support the population following Hurricane Ian, which hit the province hard in 2022.
 In three municipalities, it is supporting community initiatives that will enable residents to regain and sustain their livelihoods.
 The program is also supporting the development of community and family gardens to strengthen food autonomy.
 In addition, it is helping three schools to prepare for disaster risks and providing training and awareness for the teaching staff.